nrrb/tao-te-ching/Ursula K Le Guin.md

 To bear and not to own;
 to act and not lay claim;
-to do the work and let it go.
+to do the work and let it go:
 for just letting it go
 is what makes it stay.